Pulling on a carbon nanotube¶

 Figure: Strain-stain curves for the two CNTs, breakable and unbreakable.

-The flying ice cube effect is one of the most famous artifact of molecular simulations [23].
-Download this seemingly simple input, that was inspired by the the first part of the tutorial, and simplified by removing some of it.
+The flying ice cube effect is one of the most famous artifacts of molecular simulations [23].
+Download this seemingly simple input, which is a simplified version of the input from the first part of the tutorial.
 Run the input with this data file and this parameter file.

 When you run this simulation using LAMMPS, you should see that the temperature is very close to \(300\,\text{K}\), as expected.